Jall3n/Module15_CitiBike/README.md

 <img width="1087" alt="CheckoutGender" src="https://github.com/Jall3n/Module15_CitiBike/assets/119149740/6a4699e0-9882-4cc8-9ef6-fe669c795630">

-Create the Trips by Weekday for Each Hour Viz
+Create the Trips by Weekday for Each Hour Viz: The busiest days are Monday, Tuesday, and Thursday

 <img width="513" alt="TripsEachHr" src="https://github.com/Jall3n/Module15_CitiBike/assets/119149740/393e1fe6-70ce-4165-ad4c-8e87bb9b530a">

-Create the Trips by Gender (Weekday per Hour) Viz
+Create the Trips by Gender (Weekday per Hour) Viz: The busiest days are Monday, Tuesday, and Thursday with more males riding the bikes

 <img width="1085" alt="GenderTripsHr" src="https://github.com/Jall3n/Module15_CitiBike/assets/119149740/7cde0a77-8b2d-4d15-95cd-0c4decf89b01">

-Create the User Trips by Gender by Weekday Viz
+Create the User Trips by Gender by Weekday Viz: The majority of subscribers are male and they are using it a lot more than regular customers.

 <img width="356" alt="WeekdayGender" src="https://github.com/Jall3n/Module15_CitiBike/assets/119149740/94f77b19-e813-4dff-b9cc-1c397d9540a0">

-August Peak Hours: The three busiest times are 8 AM, 5 PM, and 6 PM which falls in line with the typical work commute
+August Peak Hours: The three busiest times are 8 AM, 5 PM, and 6 PM which falls in line with the typical work commute.

 ![Screenshot 2023-05-24 at 6 29 18 PM](https://github.com/Jall3n/Module15_CitiBike/assets/119149740/477dc076-6137-4588-b986-171c0e4006cc)